HuddleEng/Muppeteer/README.md

 -   `componentTestVisualPathFactory`: A function that returns the path for visual tests to run in
 -   `visualThreshold (--v)`: A value between 0 and 1 to present the threshold at which a visual test may pass or fail
 -   `onFinish`: A function that can be used to do some extra work after Muppeteer is teared down
--   `useDocker (--d)`: The option for telling Muppeteer to run Chrome in Docker to better deal with environmental inconsistencies (default)
+-   `useDocker (--d)`: The option for telling Muppeteer to run Chromium in Docker to better deal with environmental inconsistencies (default)
--   `dockerChromeVersion (--c)`: The version of Chrome to use in the Docker container.
-This **should** be set explicitly to avoid different environments having different versions of Chrome.
-By default, the latest version is pulled from the hub, which is **not** recommended.
--   `headless (--h)`: Determines whether Chrome will be launched in a headless mode (without GUI) or with a head (not applicable with `useDocker`)
+-   `headless (--h)`: Determines whether Chromium will be launched in a headless mode (without GUI) or with a head (not applicable with `useDocker`)
 -   `disableSandbox (--s)`: Used to disable the sandbox checks if not using [SUID sandbox](https://chromium.googlesource.com/chromium/src/+/master/docs/linux_suid_sandbox_development.md) (not applicable with `useDocker`)
--   `executablePath (--e)`: The option to set the version of Chrome to use duning the tests.
+-   `executablePath (--e)`: The option to set the version of Chromium to use duning the tests.
 By default, it uses the bundled version (not applicable with `useDocker`)

 ## Puppeteer Extensions